Japan preparing for unexpected after Kim's death

 Security was tight at the Tokyo headquarters of the General Association of Korean Residents of Japan, Pyongyang's de facto diplomatic mission in Japan, where a North Korean flag flew at half-mast.

-Japan has about 400,000 permanent residents who are ethnic Koreans backing either Seoul or Pyongyang, many of them descendents of those brought here as forced labour when the peninsula was a Japanese colony.
+Japan has about 400,000 permanent residents who are ethnic Koreans backing either Seoul or Pyongyang, many of them descendents of those brought here as forced labor when the peninsula was a Japanese colony.

 (Additional reporting by Elaine Lies; Writing by Linda Sieg; Editing by Michael Watson and Chris Gallagher)